Do you have True Wealth? Have you thought about what it means, and what it takes to have it?

 I can raise money I need on short notice, not by begging or borrowing, but by selling — selling things that make the world a better place.

-Maybe sometime I come across as glib, but that’s because I’m trying not to come across as religious.
+Maybe sometimes I come across as glib, but that’s because I’m trying not to come across as religious.
 And I like to laugh.
 Laughter makes the hard shit go down easier — and being in business challenges so much about your worldview, beliefs & habits that it can be very hard shit indeed, as hard as it is rewarding.

 Glib or not, let me go on record now: This is not a hobby for me.
 This is not me repurposing evil Internet Marketing magic for a fresh new audience.
 This is my life now.
 I’m still figuring out the details of my particular implementation, so undoubtedly terms, and designs, and approaches will change, but this fact won’t change.
 I’m in it.